Updated: Dec 27, 2022

 Before our flight to Kailua-Kona, we had to display our Hawaii Safe Travels QR code, which you get by email just 24 hours prior to your arrival.
 Talk about tight timing.
 For some reason, my QR code would not load from my email.
 Bill’s code uploaded just fine but mine was a blank, both on my phone and via my MacBook Pro email, using either Chrome, Safari, or Firefox.

-Blessedly after all this stress, our flight from Phoenix to Kailua-Kona went beautifully.
-The plane was not crowded, the flight attendants were friendly and solicitous, and we both dozed off when possible.
+Blessedly after all this stress, our flight from PHX to Kailua-Kona went beautifully.
+The plane was not crowded, the attendants were friendly and solicitous, and we both dozed off when possible.

 One, Two, Three Covid Tests

 On the ground about 2 p.m.
 Hawaii time, we showed our CVS Covid test results to the screeners, then lined up to take yet another Covid test.
 Yes.
-Hawaii Island’s Mayor Kim, who has since been booted from office, wanted assurances that travelers were not bringing in Covid.
-So he set up a process to test all passengers once you arrive at the airport.
+Hawaii Island’s Mayor Kim, who has since been booted from office, wanted assurances that travelers would not bring in Covid.
+So he set up a process to test all passengers again, once you arrived at the airport.
 This took at least an hour, although the procedure was well run by polite and friendly people.

-Anxious because I’d received a message via the Island Pet Movers app that our little dogs were already at the Hawaiian Airlines cargo facility, we kept trying to call to say we were coming, but of all days, the cargo area phone lines were down.
-Unable to reach them, we were held up another hour at the rental car counter where, because of Covid, three companies had combined services.
-Luckily, Hawaiian Air Cargo finally called to ask if we were indeed picking up our dogs, since by that time it was almost 5 p.m., and the sweeties had been locked in their crates since early morning.
+Anxious because I’d received a message via the Island Pet Movers app that our little dogs were waiting for us at the Hawaiian Airlines cargo facility, we kept trying to call to say we were coming, but of all days, the cargo area phone lines were down.
+Unable to reach them, we were held up another hour at the rental car counter where three companies had combined services, because of Covid.
+Luckily, Hawaiian Air Cargo finally called us to ask if we were indeed picking up our dogs, since by that time it was almost 5 p.m., and the sweeties had been locked in their crates since early morning.

 When we finally let them out, they went potty for about 15 minutes.
 I felt terrible, because they’re such good little dogs, they had held their potty for almost 12 hours.

-In a gigantic red van we rented, we made our way to our rental townhome in the Mauna Lani Resort area.
-We made a stop at the local Foodland to pick up things for dinner and breakfast, as well as ingredients for my long lost birthday martini and a Scotch for Bill.
+In a gigantic red van rental, we made our way to our rental townhome in the Mauna Lani Resort area.
+We made a stop at the local Foodland to pick up quick-fix items for dinner and breakfast, as well as ingredients for my long lost birthday martini and a Scotch for Bill.

-Over the next four days we did little more than buy more groceries, prepare meals, have an evening cocktail, and sleep for hours on end.
+Over the next four days we did little more than prepare meals, have an evening cocktail, and sleep for hours on end.
 The dogs did too.
-Our Hawaii Life realtor, Pamela Deery, called to ask if we had gone to the beach.
-We laughed.
-I told her we would become Hawaiian eventually, but for now all is we wanted to do was NOTHING.
+Our realtor called to ask if we had gone to the beach.
+I laughed.
+I told her we would be kama'aina eventually, but for now all is we wanted to do was NOTHING.